dufekja/super-resolution-network/README.md

 sudo apt install python3-pip
 ```

-Test your installation by running:
+Verify your installation:
 ```
 python3 --version
 pip3 --version
 ```

-Last prerequisite is to have installed `venv` python package.
+The last prerequisite is to have the `venv` Python package installed:
 ```
 python3 -m pip install venv
 ```

 ### Installation

-Now we need to create our python venv and install all packages from requirements.txt.
+Now, let's create a Python virtual environment (venv) and install all packages from `requirements.txt`.

-Create venv with custom name and activate it:
+Create and activate the venv:
 ```
 python3 -m venv venv
 source venv/bin/activate
 ```

-Now just install all packages from requirements.txt:
+Install the required packages:
 ```
 pip install --upgrade pip
 pip install -r requirements.txt
 ```

-To deactivate virtual environment run:
+To deactivate virtual environment, run:
 ```
 deactivate
 ```

 ## Usage

-In this section is explanation how to use pretrained models for upscaling your own images and how to train sresnet on custom data with custom configuration.
+This section explains how to use pretrained models for upscaling your own images and how to train sresnet on custom data with a custom configuration.

 ### Upscaling

-Example usage of image upscaling can be found in `superres.ipynb`.
-But standard way is to load trained model file.
+You can find an example of image upscaling in superres.ipynb.
+Alternatively, you can load a trained model file using the following code:

-Trained models are saved in a form of dictionary with `model`, `optimizer`, `epoch`, `tloss`, `vloss` keys.

 ```
 state = torch.load('sresnet.pt')
 model = state['model'].to(DEVICE)
 ```

-Your low resolution image (default PIL format) can be then upscaled using `upscale_img` utility function:
+Upscale your low-resolution image (default PIL format) using the `upscale_img` utility function:

 ```
 sr = upscale_img(image, model)
 ```

-Low resolution image size cannot be bigger than 1300 in sum because of the sresnet computational limitation.
-For example (900, 500) is too big.
+Note: The low-resolution image size cannot exceed 1300 in sum due to computational limitations.

 ### Training your own model

 #### Data

-First step is to download data.
-You can use any high resolution image data or use download script for DIV2K images.
+Start by downloading data.
+You can use any high-resolution image data or use the download script for DIV2K images.
+Run the following command with the virtual environment activated:

-Run this with activated venv to download DIV2K image data:
 ```
 python3 download.py
 ```

 #### Training

-For training is used `train_sresnet.py` script.
-So before running this script, you need to specify some important parameters.
+Use the `train_sresnet.py` script for training.
+Before running the script, specify important parameters:

-- SCALE -> set your own preferred upscale factor
+- `SCALE`: Set your preferred upscale factor.
-- TRAIN_EPOCHS -> number of epochs
+- `TRAIN_EPOCHS`: Number of epochs.
-- DATA_DIR -> folder with image data
+- `DATA_DIR`: Folder with image data.
-- PT_SAVED -> trained model file
+- `PT_SAVED`: Trained model file (default is sresnet.pt).

-Feel free to tweak other parameters as well and then just run:
+Feel free to tweak other parameters, then run:
 ```
 python3 train_sresnet.py
 ```

-This will train super resolution model for specified number of epochs and then it saves its parameters into `PT_SAVED` file (default is sresnet.pt).
+This trains the super resolution model for the specified number of epochs and saves its parameters into the `PT_SAVED` file.

 ## Implementation details

 ### Download script

-Download script is implemented as an easy way how to download DIV2K image data and parse it into format which can be used by network data loaders.
+The download script serves as a user-friendly tool for effortlessly obtaining `DIV2K` image data and transforming it into a format compatible with network data loaders.

-It consists of script part, which downloads training and validation data unzips them and moves them into DIV2K folder.
-The second part is `Downloader` class which shows download progress on its usage.
+The script is divided into two key components.
+Firstly, there's the script itself, which handles the downloading, unzipping, and organization of both training and validation data into the DIV2K folder.
+The second component is the `Downloader` class, designed to display download progress during its usage.

 ### Dataset class

-Class inherted from pytorch `Dataset` for custom data loading from custom folder.
-Takes optional `ImgTransformer` class param for image conversion for sresnet.
+This class is inherited from PyTorch's Dataset and is designed for custom data loading from a specified folder.
+It includes an optional parameter, `ImgTransformer`, which is a class for image conversion specifically created for use with the sresnet model.

 ### Utils

-Module `utils.py` contains functions and classes for image format manipulation.
-Main class `ImgTransformer` is used for transforming images in data loader.
-It has two mods `train`/`validation`
+"The `utils.py` module houses functions and classes dedicated to manipulating image formats.
+The primary class within this module is `ImgTransformer`, which plays a key role in transforming images within the data loader.
+It offers two modes: train and validation."

 #### ImgTransformer

-Takes image as input and returns cropped high res image and its low res variation.
-Based on its mode, it returns maximal scale divisible crop or crop with size defined in training script config file.
+This function takes an image as input and provides both a cropped high-resolution image and its low-resolution counterpart.
+The mode of operation determines whether it returns a crop with the maximum scale divisible size or a crop with a size specified in the training script's configuration file.

-Low res image is created using downscaling high res image using `Image.BICUBIC`.
+The low-resolution image is generated by downscaling the high-resolution image using the `BICUBIC` method.

 #### convert_image

 Convert image function supports 4 converisons.
-- pil (default RGB pil image format)
+- `pil`: Default RGB pil image format.
-- [0, 255] (RGB image tensor)
+- `[0, 255]`: RGB image tensor.
-- [0, 1] (scaled tensor)
+- `[0, 1]`: Scaled tensor.
-- [-1, 1] (scaled tensor for tanh activation func)
+- `[-1, 1]`: Scaled tensor suitable for the tanh activation function.

 ### Residual convolution block